 - And much more, depending on the season!

-On Fridays, we serve lunches to the community at an affordable price (Noon -1.30pm), and Saturday Coffee Mornings are always there come rain or shine!
-(10am – 12)
+Saturday Coffee Mornings are always there come rain or shine!
+(10am – 12 noon)

 There are many other groups too who pay us a fair rent and provide a wonderful service to the young and old of Dumbarton and West Dunbartonshire.
-The Richmond Fellowship provide a safe and friendly space for those struggling with their mental health.
-And Community Voice, a choir for carers and sufferers of dementia, makes a joyful and musical sound every fortnight!
+Community Voice, a choir for carers and sufferers of dementia, makes a joyful and musical sound every fortnight!

 The Diocese and the Province of the SEC have used our premises for training sessions and committee meetings.
 Dumbarton Churches Together also use our hall for their meetings.